Generally speaking, we focus on three main areas:

 Biodiversity and extinction risk

-One of the core areas of my research is evaluating how biodiversity shapes ecosystem properties, and the impacts of assembly history on this relationship.
-We have found that for the birds of the the Solomon Archipelago assemblage vulnerability - an ecosystem property - is positively related to diversity, and that this relationship is contingent on biogeographic history.
+In addition to understanding global change from the perspective of morphological change, we are trying to link research on biodiversity-ecosystem functioning relationships with extinction risk prediction.
+We have found that - at a global scale - diversity is negatively associated with extinction risk, suggesting biodiversity is not only a target of conservation, but a means of accomplishing conservation.
+We have also found that for the birds of the the Solomon Archipelago assemblage vulnerability - an ecosystem property - is positively related to diversity, and that this relationship is contingent on biogeographic history.
 While some aspects of assembly that may be ecologically important may appear random, they assume a degree of predictability when viewed through a phylogenetic lens.
 This raises an exciting prospect: if community assembly history impacts ecology in a deterministic way, an historical approach to reconstructing assembly may allow for predictions to be made broadly about contemporary ecology.
 As a first step toward this, we have developed a framework for disentangling the roles of ecology and evolution in guiding community assembly.
-I am in the process of applying this framework to mixed-species foraging flocks of birds in the Solomon Islands.
-There are myriad opportunities to expand this work, including global scale analyses of vulnerability and more focused experimental tests of historical imprints on biotic interactions within the Solomons.

 Much of our work is based on the idea that traits are important determinants of ecologically- and evolutionarily-important processes.
 In testing this idea, we have found that morphological determinants of dispersal ability impact evolutionary processes (diversification rates) and ecological processes (natal dispersal distance and reliance on routine flight).
 However, the story is also complex!
 At very small taxonomic scales - combining detailed behavioral observations of foraging behavior in closely related Solomon Islands songbirds - morphology and behavior become decoupled.